Use editing software and stop annoying the streets with tripods.

-Stay away.
-Don’t be intrusive.
-If you aren’t going to have sex with them, if you aren’t Diane Arbus, don’t put your camera in a stranger’s face.
+Hang back.
+Don’t intrude.
+If you aren’t going to have sex with them, if you aren’t Diane Arbus, don’t stick a camera in a stranger’s face.

 She wanted triangles that year.
 SV wanted to see what was cropped out of the three.
 So she decided not to declare any picture finished.
 It can’t be predicted which variation Stranger Viewer might possibly like.
 Unlike painting, sculpting, and all other visual arts, making and displaying variations of an initial capture is fast and easy.